 Admiralty laws for injured workers are a little different than other workers compensation laws, so it’s good to hire a Texas lawyer who is familiar with maritime laws.
 You are owed compensation when you’ve been injured on the job, and your employer can be made to pay for your losses.

-Partner with a Corpus Christi maritime lawyer to see that you receive the benefits you need to pay for your injury and related losses.
+Partner with a Corpus Christi maritime lawyer to seek the benefits you need to pay for your injury and related losses.
 Call Alex R. Hernandez Jr. PLLC at 361-792-3811 or fill out and send over the internet submission form on this page.
 You can receive a free case review, so contact our firm today.

 921 N. Chaparral Suite 100 Corpus Christi, Texas 78401Phone: 361-792-3811